flutter/website/src/docs/cookbook/design/package-fonts.md

 Use a [`TextStyle`][] to change the appearance of text.
-To use package fonts, declare which font you'd like to use and which the `package` the font belongs to.
+To use package fonts, declare which font you'd like to use and which package the font belongs to.

 <!-- skip -->
 ```dart